Claustre Affair: Initial negotiations

+Release of Staewen

 On 18 May 1974, both Robert Puissant and Franz Wallner met with Habré at the village of Zouï 12 km east of Bardaï.
 Habré demanded 1 billion CFA franc (around $2 million today) in addition to his other demands.
 The next day, Wallner officially accepted Habré's demands in Zouï.
-After two days, the negotiators again returned to Zouï to finalize negotiations, during which, according to Pierre Claustre, Puissant threatened Habré that "'terrible reprisals would fall upon the populations of Tibesti'" if any of the hostages was executed.

-On 26 May 1974, Chadian soldiers began burning the homes of the gardes nomades who defected to CCFAN, and later on that evening set fire to the local palm grove.
-The sub-prefect of the region told Claustre, with tears in his eyes, "'They're crazy, how could the population not hate them?'"
+After two days, the negotiators again returned to Zouï to finalize negotiations, during which, according to Pierre Claustre, Puissant threatened Habré that "terrible reprisals would fall upon the populations of Tibesti" if any of the hostages was executed.
+On 26 May 1974, Chadian soldiers began burning the homes of the gardes nomades who defected to the CCFAN, and later on that evening set fire to the local palm grove.

 The French government sent in a former ambassador to Chad who had good relations with Tombalbaye to try and get a prisoner release.
-Tombalbaye seemed to agree, but on 2 June 1974, he gave an inflammatory speech in which he demanded that the rebels release the hostages before getting the prisoners.
+Tombalbaye seemed to agree, but on 2 June, he gave an inflammatory speech in which he demanded that the rebels release the hostages before getting the prisoners.
 He threatened Habré's family, and indeed Chadian forces had captured 60 of his relatives, including his mother and son.
 Pierre Claustre even heard they were transported on French aircraft.